 If you are paying by credit card and you suspect that they will not stop getting money from it, despite your cancellation request, you can call the bank and tell them that your credit card is lost.
 The bank will block the card immediately and usually issue a new one within a week.

+The main difference is that dot.com is always free while dot.org is only free if you have a paid web hosting account including the Wordpress content management system (CMS).
 WordPress.com is the most popular free web hosting platform.
 This infographic and article focus on the advantages and disadvantages.
 Let's start with the pros:

 Unlimited traffic is allowed without payment.